ibpsa/project1/wp_2_2_bim/README.md

 You can also join via telephone call to +49 30 200 97934948
 Further Information about the necessary steps for Adobe Connect  can be found here: https://www.vc.dfn.de/en/web-conferencing/short-guide/

+**Process chart**
+The process chart is saved as .bpmn file (Business Process Model and Notation).
+It can be uploaded and edited using the following webpage: https://demo.bpmn.io/new